ksindi/managers-playbook/README.md

 What to look for in senior engineers:

 1. **Owner**.
 Takes ownership of a problem even when it's not 100% their responsibility; understands the why.
     1. "Tell me about a time when you took on something significant outside of your area of responsibility.
 Why was it important?
 What was the outcome?"
     1. "Tell me about a time when you made a hard decision to sacrifice short term gain for a longer term goal."
 1. **Handles ambiguity**
     1. "Can you tell me about a time when you had to solve an ambitious problem?
 Why was the problem important?"
     1. "Can you tell me about a time when you had to make a decision without complete information?
 What was the situation?
 What risks did you take?
 Why did you make the decision you made?"
 1. **Team player**.
 Takes feedback well.
 1. **Communicator**.
 Can articulate ideas at different levels.
     1. "Describe to me something you know well."
     1. "You mentioned X in your resume.
 Explain it to me as if I've never come across it?"
 1. **Teacher**.
 Enjoys growing other engineers.
 Especially important for senior-level engineers.
     1. "Tell me of a time where you helped someone in your team grow."
 1. **Deep diver**.
 Digs a level deeper to understand what's happening under the hood.
     1. "Tell me about a time you were trying to understand a problem on your team and you had to go down several layers to figure it out."
 1. **Simplifier**.
 Simplifies problems instead of just hacks at things and adds tech debt.
 Does the person have a build vs. buy mentality.
     1. "Tell me a about a complex problem that you solved with a simple solution."
 1. **Missionary**.
 Interested in company's mission or technology.
     1. "Explain to me what your current company does and why it's important."
     1. "What interests you working at [INSERT COMPANY]?"
-1. **Technologist** (nice to have): Contributes to open source, personal projects, write articles, hosts meetups?

 What to watch out for: